Anthony DiNozzo

-Anthony D. "Tony" DiNozzo Jr. /dɪˈnoʊzoʊ/ is a fictional character from the CBS TV series NCIS portrayed by American actor Michael Weatherly.
-Created by producer Donald P. Bellisario, he appears as a series regular in the first 13 seasons before departing in the season 13 finale "Family First".
-He has also made guest appearances in the spin-offs NCIS: Los Angeles and NCIS: New Orleans, and returned as lead character for NCIS: Tony & Ziva.
+Anthony D. "Tony" DiNozzo Jr. (/dɪˈnoʊzoʊ/) is a fictional character in the CBS series NCIS, portrayed by Michael Weatherly.
+Created by Donald P. Bellisario, he appears as the senior field agent on Leroy Jethro Gibbs’ team for the first thirteen seasons, known for his charm, pop-culture humor and investigative skill.
+Early reception was mixed due to his chauvinistic behavior, though the character grew more positively received over time.

-The character initially drew mixed reception, often criticized for his male chauvinism.
-Audience reception had improved after Weatherly decided to tone down that aspect of his portrayal, and afterwards the character was better received, but critics remained polarized on the character's "goofball personality".

-In January 2016, Weatherly and CBS confirmed that season thirteen would be DiNozzo's last as a series regular.
-In the show, DiNozzo leaves after learning that he has a daughter with his former partner Special Agent Ziva David, who apparently died in a mortar attack on her home in Israel.
-DiNozzo leaves NCIS to care for his daughter.

-Weatherly returned to make a cameo appearance as DiNozzo at the end of the season 21 episode "The Stories We Leave Behind", paying tribute to Ducky Mallard (David McCallum).
-Following this, Weatherly and former co-star Cote de Pablo reprised their roles for the spin-off series NCIS: Tony & Ziva.
+DiNozzo departs the series in season thirteen after learning he has a daughter with Ziva David, who is believed to have died.
+Weatherly later made a cameo in the season 21 episode "The Stories We Leave Behind" and subsequently reprised the role alongside Cote de Pablo (who played Ziva) for the spin-off NCIS: Tony & Ziva.

 Character creation and casting

 Michael Weatherly was cast for the role of Anthony DiNozzo in 2003.
 Series creator Don Bellisario related the events that led to Weatherly being selected:

 I liked him from the first moment I met him.
-I first met him in Australia, where he was doing The Natalie Wood Story, and he was playing R.J. and the agents called me, or the casting director called me, and said, "I would like you to meet Michael Weatherly."
+I first met him in Australia, where he was doing The Natalie Wood Story {sic} [the movie is actually called The Mystery of Natalie Wood], and he was playing R.J. and the agents called me, or the casting director called me, and said, "I would like you to meet Michael Weatherly."
 And I was on my last day down there, and I said, "Yeah, I'm going home tomorrow.
 You know, I'll meet him when he comes back to the States.
 I'm going out to dinner with my family tonight.
 I just don't have the time."
 I received a phone call from Michael, and Michael knows how to flatter you.
 He started off by saying, "Oh, I love Magnum, P.I...."
 And then he started telling me all the things he knew about Magnum.
 And I said, "Look, if you want to go to dinner with me and my wife and two of my boys, you're welcome."
 Well, that ended up to be a three-hour dinner.
 It might have gone longer.
 I liked him so much that I cast him in the show after that meeting.

 On another occasion, Bellisario stated, "I can't say enough about Michael Weatherly...He started out on NCIS [playing] a character who was just very unlikable to some women because he was just such a chauvinist, and he has gradually over the [seasons] changed—taken his character and softened it."